Unit 731: Formations

 Under the direction of Shirō Ishii, the Epidemic Prevention Research Laboratory was established following his return from a two-year exploration of American and European research institutions.
 With the endorsement of high-ranking military officials, it was established for the purpose of developing biological weapons.
 Ishii aimed to create biological weapons with humans as their intended victims, and Unit 731 was formed specifically to pursue this objective.
 Ishii organized a secret research group, the "Tōgō Unit", for chemical and biological experimentation in Manchuria.

 In 1936, Emperor Hirohito issued a decree authorizing the expansion of the unit and its integration into the Kwantung Army as the Epidemic Prevention Department.
 It was divided at that time into the "Ishii Unit" and the "Wakamatsu Unit", with a base in Xinjing.
 From August 1940 on, the units were known collectively as the "Epidemic Prevention and Water Purification Department of the Kwantung Army" or "Unit 731" for short.

 One of Ishii's main supporters inside the army was Colonel Chikahiko Koizumi, who later served as Japan's Health Minister from 1941 to 1945.
-Koizumi had joined a secret poison gas research committee in 1915, during World War I, when he and other Imperial Japanese Army officers were impressed by the successful German use of chlorine gas at the Second Battle of Ypres, in which the Allies suffered 6,000 deaths and 15,000 wounded as a result of the chemical attack.
+Koizumi had joined a secret poison gas research committee in 1915, during World War I, when he and other Imperial Japanese Army officers were impressed by the successful German use of chlorine gas at the Second Battle of Ypres, in which The Entente suffered 6,000 deaths and 15,000 wounded as a result of the chemical attack.

 Zhongma Fortress

 Unit Tōgō was set into motion in the Zhongma Fortress, a prison and experimentation camp in Beiyinhe, a village 100 km south of Harbin on the South Manchuria Railway.
 The prisoners brought to Zhongma included common criminals, captured bandits, and anti-Japanese partisans, as well as political prisoners and people rounded up on false charges by the Kempeitai.
 Prisoners were generally well fed on a diet of rice or wheat, meat, fish, and occasionally even alcohol, in order to be in normal health at the beginning of experiments.
 Then, over several days, prisoners were eventually drained of blood and deprived of nutrients and water.
 Their deteriorating health was recorded.
 Some were also vivisected.
 Others were deliberately infected with plague bacteria and other microbes.
-A prison break in the autumn of 1934, which jeopardized the facility's secrecy, and an explosion in 1935, that was believed to be sabotage, led Ishii to shut down the Zhongma Fortress.
-He then received authorization to move to Pingfang, approximately 24 km south of Harbin, to set up a new, much larger facility.
+A prison break in the autumn of 1934, which jeopardized the facility's secrecy, and an explosion in 1935, which was believed to be sabotage, led Ishii to shut down the Zhongma Fortress.
+He then received authorization to relocate to Pingfang, approximately 24 km south of Harbin, to establish a new, much larger facility.